Witiko/doctoral-thesis/main.md

 of @lam2018word2bits can be studied using the formal concept analysis.

-In 2015, @priss2005linguistic noted that formal concept analysis can be used to encode and analyse type-of (hyponymy-hyperonymy) word relations.
+In 2015, @priss2005linguistic noted that formal concept analysis can be used to encode and analyze type-of (hyponymy-hyperonymy) token relations.
 Parts of speech are a type-of relation.
 However, the quantized language model has not been evaluated on a part-of-speech tagging task.